top of page

 • Building identity, resilience, and self-understanding

-• Supporting transitions (e.g., school, new environments, or diagnosis)
+• Navigating transitions such as school changes, new environments, or diagnosis

 TheMagicOnes Logo by Chenai Mupotsa-Russell Rainbow Muse